Heather Zierhut, PhD, MS, CGC

 Past Program Director

-Bonnie LeRoy was a Professor in the Department of Genetics, Cell Biology and Development and an Associate Faculty member of the Center for Bioethics at the University of Minnesota (recently retired in May 2020).
-She received her MS in Human Genetics from Sarah Lawrence College in New York and she was the Director of the Graduate Program of Study in Genetic Counseling at the University of Minnesota from 1989 until 2020.
+Bonnie LeRoy is a Professor Emerita in the Department of Genetics, Cell Biology and Development at the University of Minnesota.
+Bonnie received her MS in Human Genetics from Sarah Lawrence College in New York and she served as the Director of the Graduate Program of Study in Genetic Counseling at the University of Minnesota from 1989-2020.

 Past Associate Director for Research